Get In Touch

 Purpose Controls the size and number of particles in the air.
 Focuses on controlling humidity.

 Design Uses HEPA filters and airflow systems to remove particles.
-Uses dehumidifiers and specialized HVAC systems to maintain low humidity levels.
+Uses dehumidifiers and specialized HVAC systems to keep humidity levels low.

 Applications Common in pharmaceuticals, biotechnology, and semiconductor manufacturing.
 Used in pharmaceuticals, electronics, aerospace, and food production.